Tim van DortmontTestThink

 Bioluminescent algae produce a beautiful blue light when the water is agitated.
 The light impulses they emit are the result of a chemical process in which a lot of energy is released.
 It is a defence mechanism for the algae to confuse predators.

-GROWING LIGHT is designed to showcase the research Tim conducted during his graduation project.
-He investigated the flash characteristics of Pyrocystis Fusiformis, a type of bioluminescent micro-algae that is common in more tropical climates.
+GROWING LIGHT was designed as part of Tim van Dortmont’s graduation research at Industrial Design Engineering (TU Delft).
+He investigated the growth and the relationship between movement and the light impulses of the Pyrocystis Fusiformis, a type of bioluminescent micro-algae that is common in more tropical climates.

 As the audience walks through the room, they trigger the orbital shakers at the bottom of the pillars with their movements.
 Depending on the type and speed of movement of each shaker, the algae in the pillars show different mesmerizing light patterns with varying intensities.
 This provides a magical spectacle of this natural phenomenon.